-One of the most oft repeated statements in the academy is “I really should be writing.”
+One of the most oft-repeated statements in the academy is “I really should be writing.”
 It has even evolved into a number of humorous memes that you shouldn’t search for (since you should be writing).
 Despite the ubiquity of frustrations over self-sabotage of the writing process, there are a number of productive scholars who successfully produce a robust body of scholarly work.
-Even if you take away the superhuman, Steven King-esq scholars, you still have many of our colleagues who are amazingly productive despite having many responsibilities and, dare I say, happy lives outside of work.
+Even if you take away the superhuman, Stephen King-esq scholars, you still have many of our colleagues who are amazingly productive despite having many responsibilities and, dare I say, happy lives outside of work.

 While I don’t consider myself among the publishing elite, I do feel that I have learned a few things that can help a struggling writer increase productivity.
 These suggestions are behavioral, environmental, and social by nature but fall neatly into two broad categories: a) avoid time sucks, and b) seek efficiency everywhere.
 In this Part I, I’ll cover “Time Sucks” and cover “Seek Efficiency” in Part II.